Harshit-Sudan/OIBSIP/Task_3/README.md

 ## Steps Performed

 ### 1. Deployed DVWA Using Docker
-The DVWA container was started using Docker Desktop and verified to be running successfully on localhost:8080.
+The DVWA container was started using command prompt and verified to be running successfully on localhost:8080.

-### 2. Logged Into DVWA
+### 2. Logged into DVWA
-Accessed the application through the browser and logged in using the default credentials (admin/password).
-It is worth noting that default credentials are a common security misconfiguration in real-world applications and should always be changed after deployment.
+Accessed the application through the browser and logged in using the default credentials (admin/password).Default credentials like these are a known security risk and should always be changed before deploying any application in a real environment.

 ### 3. Initialized the Database
-After logging in, the database was initialized using the Create/Reset DataBase option to ensure the application was ready for testing.
+After logging in, the database was initialized using the Create/Reset DataBase option.

 ### 4. Confirmed Security Level
 Navigated to DVWA Security and confirmed the security level was set to Low before